gozdur/python/README.md

-# Project where files for learning Python are stored
+# This project is created to learn Python 3 it will contain all files used while learning for future reference